DEFRA/ffc-development-guide/docs/create-a-new-service/github.md

 Due to the GitHub permission model, only certain users can create new repositories.
 If you are unable to create a new repository, please contact a Principal Developer.

+> For services using ADP, the scaffolding from the ADP Developer Portal will automatically create a repository in the DEFRA GitHub organisation and setup SonarCloud, Synk, CI/CD etc

 ## Repository setup

 ### Update access